Cunzhang/Clutch-1/README.md

 Clutch
 ======

 Clutch is a fast cracking utility for iOS!
-(Originally developed by ttwj and NLC)
+(Originally developed by ttwj and NinjaLikesCheez)

-Now developed my tjglass & DblD
+Now developed by tjglass & DblD